On Bias: I. Disparate Bias

 To borrow an earlier phrase, teaching is not a matter of act but a matter of character.
 Someone may already agree with this before understanding what I mean.

-That previous post considered decisions arrived at with phronesis, practical wisdom – an acuity of discernment and a benevolence in the weighing of options, something we might generalise more simply as savvy good will.
-Where ‘savvy’ is internal, note with care that ‘good will’ is inclusive: others as well as you.
+That previous post considered the pondering of decisions with phronesis, practical wisdom – an acuity of discernment and a benevolence in the weighing of options, something we might generalise more simply as savvy good will.
+Where ‘savvy’ is internal, note with care that ‘good will’ is inclusive, which is to say external – others as well as you.

-So then… a matter of character and, specifically, teachers.
-Practical wisdom informing decisions is a nuanced thing: why to act, why under the present circumstances to pick ‘this’ decision over ‘that’ one, the kind of nuance that we often call ‘the why’.
+So then… a matter of character, specifically of teachers.
+Practical wisdom informing decisions is a nuanced thing: why to act, why under the present circumstances to pick ‘this’ decision over ‘that’ one, the kind of nuance that we often call ‘the Why’.
 Of course, every question asked, “Why… ?” is answerable as some sought-after outcome, the corollary “Because… ,” and ‘why’ might be offered in different ways at different times.
 Where there may be some clever reason to withhold ‘the why’ and keep people wondering, surely any such decision would be good will at its savvy best, lasting only as long as necessary.

 But this continual reasoned weighing of possible outcomes is, in very large part, the daily work of teaching.
 Justifying each decision is arguably the greatest professional responsibility teachers face.
 So where some chosen course is the outcome of practical wisdom, then maybe let’s consider this to be meaningful teaching.